TheCandidStartup/TheCandidStartup.github.io/_drafts/modern-react-with-hooks.md

 Class components are [particularly prone to problems](https://overreacted.io/writing-resilient-components/).
 The rules on proper use of props and state are simply conventions that you are encouraged to follow.
 It's easy to leave the path of success, especially if you're used to normal object oriented idioms.

 Props are passed to your constructor.
-You might assume that some or all of the props are configuration fixed for the life of the component instance.
+You might assume that some or all of the props are configuration, fixed for the life of the component instance.
 Not so.
 Props can be changed whenever the parent component re-renders.
 It's up to React's reconciliation algorithm to decide whether it creates a new component instance or changes the props on an existing instance.

 You may remember that props are read-only within a component.
 It's common to copy props values into your state so that you can change them later.
 The virtual scrolling code I looked at initially does exactly this.
 That causes two problems if the props change.
 First, you might end up ignoring the change.
 If you add the extra code needed to handle [updating your derived state](https://legacy.reactjs.org/blog/2018/06/07/you-probably-dont-need-derived-state.html), you are likely to introduce race conditions by having two sources of truth.